sorbet/sorbet/website/docs/metaprogramming-plugins.md

 /macro\(:(.*)\)/.match(source) do |match_data|
   puts "def #{match_data[1]}_time; end" end
+# Note that Sorbet treats plugin output as rbi files
 ```

 We then use a YAML file to tell Sorbet about this plugin.